PandasThumb/pandasthumb.github.io/_posts/2020/2020-09-17-are-evolutionary-biologists-ignoring-science.md

 structures that capture energy, use it to maintain cells, retain it and pass some of it on to offspring.
 The proteins and RNAs of the cell.
-That the incoming sunlight that arrives is at a higher wavelength than its ultimate form as outgoing heat radiation seems important, and affects entropy calculations, but that is missing from part of Champneys' argument.
+That the incoming sunlight that arrives is at a higher <strike>wavelength</strike> frequency than its ultimate form as outgoing heat radiation seems important, and affects entropy calculations, but that is missing from part of Champneys' argument.